hindcraig3/hackathontastybytes/README.md

 8. Navigate to **Governance & Security --> Users & roles**
 9. Click the **INVITE** button.
 10. Add each team members email address and the ACCOUNTADMIN role.
+11. Add each Snowflake supporters email address and the ACCOUNTADMIN role.
-11. Once added click the **Invite User** button
+12. Once added click the **Invite User** button
-12. Each user should get an email.
-Follow the instruction to finsh seting up your user.
+13. Each user should get an invitation email.
+Follow the instruction to finish seting up your user.

 ### Run the 01_setup.sql script (note only 1 team member needs to do this)

-1. Copy the contents of the 01_setup.sql file
+1. Copy the contents of the **01_setup.sql** file
 2. Create a new worksheet in your shared workspace
-3. Paste the contents of the 01_setup.sql file
+3. Paste the contents of the **01_setup.sql** file
 4. Run all the commands.

 ### Run the 02_dataload.sql script (note only 1 team member needs to do this)

-1. Copy the contents of the 02_dataload.sql file
+1. Copy the contents of the **02_dataload.sql** file
 2. Create a new worksheet in your shared workspace
-3. Paste the contents of the 02_dataload.sql file
+3. Paste the contents of the **02_dataload.sql** file
 4. Run all the commands.
 5. This will load data into the tables earlier.
 NOTE: This may take a few minutes to run

+### Create a validation Worksheet in your Workspace

+When you have completed a requirement the Snowflake team will validate you have "delivered" the requirements.
+To do this you will add any queries you create to met the success criterai intothe **validation worksheet** then let the Snowflake team know it is ready to be tested.

+1. In your share workspace create a new worksheet called **Validation**
+2. When you have completed a requirement add you queries into the **validation** worksheet.
+Make sure you add a comment that explains what requirement and success criteria the query is for
+3. :warning: You must remember to click the **Publish Changes** btton on the worksheet to allow others, including Snowflake , to see the changes :warning:

-## You are now ready to start reviewing and implementing the business and technical requirements.
-Good luck
+:white_check_mark: **You are now ready to start reviewing and implementing the business and technical requirements.
+Good luck**